1. Home

 You should carefully examine any promise of free solar panels or solar panels you’ll be paid for.

-Leases or solar power purchase agreements (PPAs), like Palmetto’s LightReach, are legitimate options for people who can’t immediately afford the upfront cost of solar.
-Those types of plans usually don’t have upfront payments but include ongoing monthly payments.
+Leases or solar power purchase agreements (PPAs), like Palmetto’s LightReach, are legitimate options that don’t have upfront payments, but include ongoing monthly payments.

-An honest company with real experts and excellent customer service should answer everything about the terms of such an agreement, including payments and timelines.
-This includes giving you all the time you need to understand and feel comfortable with a plan and system.
+You should receive clear answers about the terms of such an agreement, including payments and timelines.
+This includes giving you all the time you need to understand the proposed system.

 If a salesperson says that you won’t pay anything for solar panels, either upfront or in monthly payments going forward, they might be promising more than they can deliver.